Noah-2012/SimpleGUI-Lua-Engine/README.md

 # SimpleGUI-Lua-Engine
 SimpleGUI is a Lua engine that allows you to create windows in your own environment.
-The Lua syntax is very lightweight and customizable. \n
+The Lua syntax is very lightweight and customizable. \
 **THIS PROJECT IS CURRENTLY MOST IN GERMAN, I WILL TRANSLATE IT IN ENGLISH!**

 # Utilitys